 When I studied Zen, Vipassana and Christian meditation I was told by my teachers to “just be” or to “self-empty”.
 While I attempted to come back to the present moment or to let go of my thoughts and feelings, I kept drifting off or zoning out.
 I learned that feeling more grounded in my body helped me stay more present and go deeper in my practice. ~ Donna Varnau

 The Practice of Breathing and Feeling

 When I added two components to my meditation practice, I more easily stayed in the NOW.
 One was to incorporate a slow, rhythmic “balloon” breathing as I meditated.
 About “balloon” breathing.
-The second was to sense my body’s answer to the following repeated query: “What does life feel like in my body right now?”
+The second was to sense my body’s answer to the following repeated query: “What is the feeling of being alive in my body right now?”

-In response, my attention now becomes like a “probe” gently scanning the “inner landscape”, sensing for anything there that needs attention.
-When the “presencing probe” encounters something tight or coiled, it rests there bringing light and a gentle breath to it, until eventually it softens and a gentle flow opens up again.
+In response, my attention now becomes like a probe gently scanning my inner landscape, sensing for anything there that needs attention.
+When the presencing probe encounters something tight or coiled, it rests there bringing light and a gentle breath to it, until eventually it softens and a gentle flow opens up again.
 Energetic experiences–tinglings, streaming sensations, micro-shiftings throughout the body, a sense of feeling re-aligned inside–are the response to the question of how it is to feel alive in my body right now.

 This practice feels like a re-wiring of inner circuitry that has gotten thin or disconnected.
 Meditating in this way seems to transform my body into an energy conductor.
 Growing more and more still, I sink deeper inside until I gradually lose the sense of even having a body.
 As the mind grows still, there is a sense of oneness with Life.
 Coming out of this experience leaves me feeling deeply restored, receptive and energized.